abedfetrat/reddit-mini/README.md

 I started by getting familiar with the Reddit API.
 I made research by reading upon the documentation and analyzing the returned JSON data. <br />
 After I had an understanding of how the data is structured and how to consume the API, I started to code the data fetching logic inorder to fetch the data the app needed. <br />
 Now that I had the data, I started with building the UI with help of Material UI components to quickly build a functional UI. <br />
-Once I had a fully functional app I replaced the apps statemanagment with Redux.
+Once I had a fully functional app I replaced the apps state managment with Redux.

 ## Built with